 - Having a parent who had a congenital heart defect

-Complications of atrioventricular canal defect can include:
+Possible complications of atrioventricular canal defect include:

 - Leaky heart valves